clloydpadgett/hello-world/README.md

 # hello-world
-My first repository, and a place for me to learn how repositories work
+Hello,

+My name is Lloyd Padgett, and I am learning how to use Github!